umccr/gen3-doc/submit/README.md

 > Q. How do I submit pre-existing backlog of big data, like 1 PetaByte?
 >
-> A. You will need minimally file object manifest.
+> A. You will need file object manifest, minimally.
 Continue reading for how.

-> Q. Do we need _physically_ need to move pre-existing data buckets into Gen3 instance?
+> Q. Do we _physically_ need to move pre-existing data buckets into Gen3 instance?
 >
 > A. No. Your existing data can be kept as-is where they are.
 This includes some data volume in HPC.
 You just index them using manifest.
 Continue reading for how.